dljubenk/dljubenk.github.io/_posts/2019-02-06-literature-study.markdown

 Lime is a private company and Capital Bikeshare is owned by the municipial government of D.C. (also Virginia and Maryland).

 Data analysed included only a month of March in 2018.
+(238,936 individual trips)

+Data Attributes: bike ID, time stamps for the start and end of the trip, start and end station IDs.

+Temporal aspects: mean duration, median duration, bike trip start times aggregated to the nearest hour of a week and independently normalized, pattern subtraction

+Spatial aspects: Voronoi tessellation used to partition town map into polygons, subtraction of two voronoi patterns

 ---
 ## Paper 2